 We now describe PROMO's main features, organized by analysis steps.
-The dataset used was TCGA's breast cancer gene expression profiles (1218 samples downloaded from UCSC's XENA website on May 2018).
+The described features can be accessed using PROMO's menus or graphical user interface (Fig. 2).
+The dataset used was TCGA's breast cancer gene expression profiles (1218 samples downloaded from UCSC's XENA website in May 2018).
 It is also available on the datasets page of PROMO's website.